MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-management.md

 2. Select **Sign in** on the top of the page.
 3. Choose which account to sign in with.
 4. Enter your sign-in credentials, usually, this is a combination of an email address and a password.
-5. Allow Market Insights Alerts to connect with the authenticating service.
+5. Allow Market Insights alerts to connect with the authenticating service.
 6. Start tracking topics that matter to you or manage existing alerts.

 ## Create an alert